History of rugby union in Australia: The new millennium

-Australian National Team

-The first international tour took place in 1899, when the two unions of New South Wales and Queensland played a four match series against a visiting team from the British Isles.
-Australia won its first match, but lost all remaining matches.
-The second match was played in Brisbane.
-Australia played its first match with New Zealand in 1903, and its second in 1907.

-Birth of the Wallaby

-The first international tour was organised for 1908, when a squad of players travelled nine months United Kingdom, Ireland and North America.
-Invited to play in the rugby tournament that was a part of the 1908 London games, Australia won the gold medal, defeating the English team.

-Bledisloe Cup

-In 1931, Lord Bledisloe the Governor General of New Zealand, donated a rugby trophy to honor the sporting rivalry between New Zealand and Australia.

 Founding of a national union

 Before 1947, all administration of Australian international rugby events was performed by the New South Wales Rugby Union.
 State unions in 1947 determined that Australia should be served by a national union in these matters.
 In 1948, World Rugby, then known as the International Rugby Football Board, extended the invitation to Australia and not the New South Wales Rugby Union, to take a seat on its board.
 This precipitated into the formation of the Australian Rugby Football Union (ARFU).
 Eleven delegates from the unions in New South Wales, Queensland, South Australia, Western Australia, Tasmania and Victoria met on 25 November 1949 for ARFU's inaugural meeting.

 Co-hosting the first Rugby World Cup

 The idea of a world cup tournament for rugby had arisen several times.
 Possibly as early as the 1950s murmurings of a world cup tournament were made by Harold Tolhurst.
 In 1979 Australian Rugby Union's president Bill McLaughlin was requesting that Australia host a Rugby World Cup in conjunction with its Bicentennial celebrations in 1988.
 The IRFB had turned down all of these requests, forbidding any member unions from planning or attending any such events.
 Two separate objections have been noted, the first that the IRFB felt that the underlying amateur principle of rugby would be effected, the second that they did not want a rugby tournament being run by commercial interests.

 These objections were laid aside in 1984, after receiving separate requests from New Zealand and Australia, to host a world cup, the IRFB decided to approve a feasibility study of a Rugby World Cup.
 Joining forces, New Zealand and Australia began their study on 1 December 1984.
 Presenting their findings to the IRFB at the Paris meeting in March 1985, the approval for a joint Rugby World Cup was hard-won.
 With an IRFB split evenly, it took a detractor John Kendall-Carpenter to change his vote to the affirmative, to allow the World Cup to take place.

 The Rugby World Cup was held between 22 May to 20 June 1987.